matthew-brett/greater-data-science/greater_data.md

 Summarizing:

-* rising importance of researchers competent in programming, and the lack of adequate support for such researchers in a world increasingly driven by publication metrics;
+* rising importance of researchers competent in programming, and the lack of career support for such researchers in a world increasingly driven by publication metrics;
 * increasing appreciation of the importance of scientific software to science in general, and to individual labs, and the lack of support for such software in current funding models;
-* the rise of a new type of researcher, competent in programming, that uses programming for data analysis, using a combination of new code and existing code libraries, typically in Python or R - the "data scientist".
+* increasing numbers of a new type of researcher, competent in programming, that uses programming for data analysis, using a combination of new code and existing code libraries, typically in Python or R - the "data scientist";
 * the rise of the reproducible software movement, as open source code becomes the norm, and working practice improves to make this practical.